official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 Iraq’s retention of proscribed assets.

-137 UN Security Council, 6 October 1997, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1997/774).
+[^137]: UN Security Council, 6 October 1997, ‘Report of the Secretary-General on the activities of the Special
-138 UN Security Council, 6 October 1997, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1997/774).
+[^138]: UN Security Council, 6 October 1997, ‘Report of the Secretary-General on the activities of the Special

 80

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  Iraq had increased its declarations on the number of special warheads for the